 <![CDATA[Three Steps of Forgiveness]]>Wed, 01 Jun 2022 07:00:00 GMThttps://bonniepenner.com/bonnies-blog/three-steps-of-forgiveness

-To end the cycle of abuse, it's crucial for victims to complete a three step process.
-Understanding the Truth behind forgiveness ensures victims don’t become perpetrators themselves, as a trauma response, or continue to be victimized by the transgressor.
+To end the cycle of abuse, it's crucial for victims to complete a three step process of forgiveness.
+Understanding the Truth behind forgiveness ensures victims don’t become perpetrators, as a trauma response, or continue to be victimized by the transgressor.

 3 STEPS OF FORGIVENESS